 Blue Peter — Henry, a rescue Beagle/Basset Hound who was found at a branch of Dogs Trust, the largest dog rescue charity in the United Kingdom, has followed in the paw prints of the past nine pups who have brought smiles to generations of British animal-loving little ones of the children’s television series Blue Peter.

 Helping to create the dawn of a new day for dogs in laboratories, actress Nikki Reed from the Twilight saga joined with members of The Beagle Freedom Project in 2015 at California’s State Capitol to state a case for The Beagle Freedom Bill, which would allow companion animals in labs the chance to live out the rest of their lives in a forever home when testing has come to an end.

-Two-time Super Bowl champion Torrey Smith tackled the tough topic of laboratory experimentation on companion animals by joining with Show Your Soft Side Only a punk would hurt a cat or dog. – Show Your Soft Side for a billboard supporting The Beagle Freedom Bill.
+NFL star Torrey Smith tackled the tough topic of laboratory experimentation on companion animals by joining with Show Your Soft Side Only a punk would hurt a cat or dog. – Show Your Soft Side for a billboard supporting The Beagle Freedom Bill.